On the Poset of Multichains: Introduction

-We will, however, touch the enumerative aspect of the zeta polynomial only briefly, and will focus more on structural aspects of the set of multichains of length $m$ instead.
-In particular, we view these multichains inside the $m$-fold direct product of $\PP$, which equips them naturally with a partial order, and we will denote this \alert{poset of $m$-multichains} by $\Pm{\PP}{m}$.
-A prominent example of a poset that is defined on the set of multichains of some other poset is the generalized noncrossing partition poset associated with a well-generated complex reflection group $W$ defined by D.~Armstrong \cites{armstrong09generalized,bessis11cyclic}, and usually denoted by $N\!C_{W}^{(m)}$.
-The elements of this poset are the multichains in the noncrossing partition lattice associated with $W$, denoted by $N\!C_{W}$, however, the corresponding partial order is not the componentwise one.
-We remark that the poset of multichains $\Pm{N\!C_{W}}{m}$ lives naturally inside the so-called absolute order on the elements of the dual braid monoid of $W$~\cite{bessis03dual,bessis15finite}.
-Other than for motivational reasons, we will not consider the poset of noncrossing partitions in this article.
-Another subposet of the $m$-fold direct product of $\PP$, which is also a subposet of $\Pm{\PP}{m}$, is the $m$-cover poset of $\PP$, and it was studied extensively in \cite{kallipoliti15cover}.
+A prominent example of a poset defined on the set of $m$-multichains of some other poset is D.~Armstrong's generalized noncrossing partition poset associated with a well-generated complex reflection group $W$~\cites{armstrong09generalized,bessis11cyclic}; usually denoted by $\mathcal{N\!C}_{W}^{(m)}$.
+Its elements are the $m$-multichains of the noncrossing partition lattice $\mathcal{N\!C}_{W}$, but they are not ordered componentwise.
+We remark that the poset $\mathcal{N\!C}_{W}^{[m]}$ of $m$-multichains of $\mathcal{N\!C}_{W}$ lives naturally inside the absolute order on the elements of the dual braid monoid of $W$~\cites{bessis03dual,bessis15finite}.
+Other than for motivational reasons, we will not consider noncrossing partition posets in this note.
+Another subposet of the $m^{\text{th}}$ direct power of $\PP$, which is also a subposet of $\PP^{[m]}$ is the \defn{$m$-cover poset} introduced and studied in \cite{kallipoliti15cover}.